graphql/graphql-over-http/working-group/README.md

 See [Agendas](agendas) for upcoming scheduled meetings and notes from previous meetings.

-*December 2020 Update:  Given our world-wide span over many timezones, we are doing an experiment of attempting to advance the spec with fewer meetings, using asynchronous communication.
-During this experiment, please reach out over slack and github.*
+*December 2020 Update:  Given our world-wide span over many time-zones, we are doing an experiment of attempting to advance the spec with fewer meetings, using asynchronous communication.
+During this experiment, please reach out over Slack and GitHub.*